Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 PhD Candidate · Computational Astrobiology · Purdue

 NSF Graduate Research Fellow working with Dr. Stephanie Olson.
-I run ExoPlaSim simulations across obliquity, rotation rate, and stellar type to track wet-dry cycling in shoreline ponds (the conditions RNA precursors need to accumulate).
+I run ExoPlaSim simulations across obliquity, rotation rate, and stellar type to track wet-dry cycling in warm little ponds (conditions thought to let RNA precursors accumulate).

 About